zeligism/zeligism.github.io/blog_ac.md

 This is my academic blog.
 I post about interesting ideas and research topics.
 I don't want to constrain myself only around the topics that I do my research on.
-Thus, I might post about topics that I don't know a whole lot about, so excuse my ignorance.
+Thus, I might post about topics that I don't know a whole lot about, so please let me if you spot any errors.